lightonai/vllm/README.md

 This will create a new image `vllm_dev` with the vLLM code installed.
 You won't need to install the dev dependencies again each time you start a new container.

-From now on, you can use:
+From now on, you can exit the initial container and run this command to enter into the dev container:

 ```bash
 docker run --gpus all -it --rm --ipc=host \